 You could start by taking the existing melody and using a different instrument to represent it, keeping the same notes while changing the order that they are played in.
 If it is a four-bar melody, maybe consider looping the first bar three times, reversing the second bar, and letting the fourth bar turn it around back to the beginning.

 You might even consider keeping the original melody, though heavily processing it so that it gives the listener something fresh.
-Vocal chops are great for this, as you can simply maintain the original melody while altering the rhythm or sonic characteristics.
+Vocal chops are great for this, as you can simply maintain the original melody while

 Use Your Chord Progressions